silveridev/ale-ecommerce/README.md

 8. Test payment stripe API was added;
 9. User can edit his/her profile;
 10. Every user has a dedicated cart;
-11. User has a encrypted password;
+11. User is able to add and remove items from his/her cart
-12. User is able to view purchase history;
+12. User has a encrypted password;
-13. Admin is able to manage users;
+13. User is able to view purchase history;

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.